Luca-Gozzi1/CSV-Merger-Cleaner-Luca-Gozzi-/README.md

 - Technology consulting teams specializing in supply chain digitalization
 - Vendor relationship or quality managers evaluating supplier performance

 **Ultimate Goal:** The project aims to deliver a practical, modular tool that automates CSV integration and analysis across fragmented supply chain systems.
-By solving tangible issues—such as inventory imbalances, delayed shipments, and subjective vendor assessments the tool enables managers to make faster, data-driven decisions, resulting in:
+By solving tangible issues such as inventory imbalances, delayed shipments, and subjective vendor assessments the tool enables managers to make faster, data-driven decisions, resulting in:
 - Reduced inventory costs and shortages
 - Improved shipment punctuality
 - Transparent and objective vendor evaluations